Best of 2020

-I love the work Brett and Kate McKay are doing on their website The Art of Manliness.
-In times of declining male values and the rise of weak, whiney, pathetic men (Soy Boys) their work is so relevant.
+I love the work Brett and Kate McKay are doing on their website, The Art of Manliness.
+In times of declining male values and the rise of weak, whiny, pathetic men (Soy Boys) their work is relevant.
 They promote Stoic values, adventure, responsibility, leadership, courage, learning, strength, and virtue – for women and for men.

-The Art of Manliness Podcast has over 600 episodes, and 2.5 million monthly downloads.
-They interview interesting people and talk about important topics as for example breathing correctly, physical autonomy, the code of the warrior, how to deal with bullies, how to thinking for yourself, why people build bunkers, organizing your life like a chef, getting in shape, learning for its own sake, Greek tragedies for theraphy, male loneliness, or turning fear into fuel.
+The Art of Manliness Podcast has over 600 episodes and 2.5 million monthly downloads.
+They interview interesting people and discuss important topics for example breathing correctly, physical autonomy, the code of the warrior, how to deal with bullies, how to thinking for yourself, why people build bunkers, organizing your life like a chef, getting in shape, learning for its own sake, Greek tragedies for therapy, male loneliness, or turning fear into fuel.

 Psychedelics & Religion

 I listened too much to Joe Rogan, but even though I never took any drugs in my life, I now think that psychedelics need to be legal.